 Electrostatic vs Ionic Air Purifier | What Is The Difference?

-The air purifying world comes with many confusions and questions, one of them being the difference between electrostatic vs. ionic air purifiers.
+The air purifying world comes with many confusions and questions, one of them being the difference between electrostatic vs ionic air purifiers.
 These are two of the less known types of air purifiers that many people usually mix up or confuse with each other.
-So in this post, I will go through both of these air purifier types and list all of the differences, similarities, and effectiveness of each.
+So in this post, I will go through both of these air purifier types, list all of the differences, similarities, and effectiveness of each.
 So, which one is better for air cleaning, and what even is the difference between an electrostatic vs ionic air purifier?

 We have one common technology and the same principle, but two very different executions.
 Despite their similarities, these two air purifiers work quite differently.
 Consequently, they achieve different results in terms of air cleaning effectiveness.
 Let us take a deeper look.